nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 // >> "Hello!
 My name is undefined."
 ```

-When calling *the reference* to `character`'s `introduction` method, the `this` keyword references the global object
+When calling **the reference** to `character`'s `introduction` method, the `this` keyword references the global object
 once again.
-This becomes a problem when you want to organize your code using objects, but pass those organized methods
+This becomes a problem when you want to organize your code using objects.
+If you pass those organized
-as callbacks to other functions.
+methods as callbacks to other functions, when the callbacks are executed, their `this` value won't reference the
+organizing object any longer.

 ```javascript
 let character = {